jrsawvel/Wren/docs/wren-api.md

       "html":"<p>Hello World</p>\n\n<p>line added in update</p>\n\n<!-- dir : 2016/04/08 -->\n\n",
 }

+If custom CSS was used in the markup, then the name-value `custom_css` along with the actual CSS is included in the returned JSON.

 The `post_type` is a holdover from another app.
 Currently, all Wren posts are considered to be "articles", which means the `post_type` is unnecessary.
 My other web publishing apps differentiated between "articles" and "notes".
 The key difference being that "notes" did not have a title.